Nilantha95/Banana-Boost-Game/README.md

 In the game dashboard player can view the leader board to see progress in the game.
 Then he can view the profile to see details and he can edit their nickname from it.

-The palyer can register their player account from giving their email, nickname and a strong password.
+The player can register their player account from giving their email, nickname and a strong password.
 He has extra option to signin with their google signin option and log to their own player account.

 This game created to give more fun and challenging feeling to ever player.
 Ant it has a brain improvement by solving math puzzle.